 Church of St. John was built on the initiative of Bernard de Neufmarché, a Norman knight who conquered the Welsh kingdom of Brycheiniog in 1093.
 According to tradition he gave the church to one of his supporters, Roger, a monk from the Battle Abbey, who founded a monastery near it.
 It is more likely, however, that Bernard founded the monastery himself, modeling on William the Conqueror and his monument of victory at Hastings Battle, which was the Battle Abbey.
 The priory at Brecon would strengthen Bernard’s position as conqueror of Wales.

 The first prior in Brecon was Walter, a monk from the Battle Abbey.
 Bernard de Neufmarché also gave the monastery land, rights and tithing from the area, a mill on the Usk River and two more mills on Honddu.
 After his death, patronage passed on to the Hereford earls, contributing to the further development of the temple.
-The priory church was rebuilt and expanded in the Gothic style around 1215, during the reign of king John.
+The priory church was rebuilt and expanded in the Gothic style around 1215, during the reign of king John, when the chancel and transept were built.
+Subsequent works on the nave and enlargement of the church with side aisles, as well as the extension of the cloister buildings were carried out at the end of the 13th and 14th centuries.
+In the later years of the fourteenth century, the Havard Chapel was added, and in the fifteenth century a magnificent rood screen was founded.
 The next works on enlarging the buildings were carried out at the end of the 13th and 14th centuries.
 The roofs, timber ceilings and the top of the church tower were erected in the sixteenth century.

 In the Middle Ages, the priory church was famous, because it had an impressive, gilded rood screen, separating the nave from the chancel, which was the object of pilgrimage and worship, until it was destroyed during the Reformation.
 In 1538, the Benedictine priory was dissolved, the prior was released, and the monastery church became a parish church.
 Some of the surrounding buildings were adapted for secular use, while others, such as cloisters, were demolished.